ABOUT THE COLOR MY RIDE OBSTACLE CHALLENGE

 6th place – 1 point

 You must compete in 2 out of 3 of the shows to be eligible for year end awards.
 You must pay the nomination fee at your first show.
 You may nominate in as many divisions as you are eligible to compete in, but you may only win the year end award in one division.
+If you enter a division that is a buckle division, you only pay the buckle nomination, you do NOT have to also pay the year end award fee for that division.
 The awards banquet for the year end awards will be held on Friday Oct.
 20th, 2017, location to be determined.

 You will be able to pick up your score sheet at the end of the day to see how you scored on each obstacle.
 Since time does not always permit our judges to hand write comments on each rider, we use a numerical scoring system.
 If you score 8 or above, you did very well.
 A 5-7 is average and 1-4 is below average.